-As recent as December 2021, the Drug Enforcement Administration (DEA) has been warning the public about fake oxycodone pills that are being sold on the streets.
+For quite some time now, the Drug Enforcement Administration (DEA) has been warning the public about fake oxycodone pills that are being sold on the streets.
 Oxycodone is a type of prescription opioid that’s one of the many that are sold on the street for recreational use.
 Mainly because of the high rates of opioid use in the U.S., criminal drug networks have been mass-producing fake oxy pills and marketing them as the real thing to deceive buyers.
-Below is a guide on fake oxycodone, how to recognize it, and the dangers of using it.
+Our Delaware rehabs are sharing a guide on fake oxycodone, how to recognize it, and the dangers of using it.

 Known by brand names like Oxycontin, oxycodone is a prescription medication used to treat moderate to severe pain.
 It’s part of a class of drugs called opioids, which interact with receptors in the brain to alleviate pain while promoting sedation.

-Oxycodone and other drugs in its class attach to opioid receptors to block pain signaling between the central nervous system and the rest of the body.
+Like other drugs in its class, oxycodone attaches to opioid receptors to block pain signaling between the central nervous system and the rest of the body.
 However, in addition to their efficacy in pain treatment, opioids are also known for producing a sense of euphoria, especially when taken in high doses.
-For this reason, they’ve become a major source of drug abuse in the U.S. and drug trafficking in various countries around the globe.
+For this reason, they’ve become a major source of addiction in the U.S. and drug trafficking in various countries around the globe.

 People with intense pain or underlying mental illness are also likely to abuse their opioids if they’re not closely monitored by a healthcare provider.
 In addition to addiction, oxycodone can also lead to short-term and long-term problems, including sedation, impaired judgment, confusion, and more.
 Taking high doses of opioids can also lead to overdose, which is often fatal.